getlantern/geneva/README.md

 genetic algorithm.)
 More broadly, though, one can encode arbitrary instructions for packet manipulation using Geneva rules as a sort of "standard syntax", although the use case outside of censorship circumvention may be somewhat tenuous.

-This package aims to implement the same triggers and actions that the Geneva project's canonical Python package does.
+This package aims to implement the same triggers and actions that the Geneva project's canonical Python package does. _Please note: this package is a work-in-progress, and there are still things left to implement._

 ## Quick Background